-The Chevrons shows how the same static pattern can produce a different dynamical pattern.
+The Chevrons shows how the same static pattern can produce a different spatiotemporal pattern.
 In fact, it's a screen with a time sweep, like those found in immensely important devices called oscillographs and oscilloscopes.
-They have been used to visualize dynamical phenomena and patterns like earthquakes, electrical signals or heartbeats.
+They have been used to visualize spatiotemporal phenomena and patterns like earthquakes, electrical signals or heartbeats.
 Computers replace them only to display the same graphs on their screens.

 The Fish.
 I could not help but making a moving picture out of firepegs, even though they are not good for this yet.
 To move quality multicolor images I need some modifications.
 Currently they are experimental, and I don't have time to work on them.